Gratz Cohen: Death

 On March 19, 1865, Cohen was in action in the Battle of Bentonville, albeit against the advice of his surgeon.
 He was killed in the battle, aged 20, less than a month before General Robert E. Lee surrendered at the Battle of Appomattox Court House.
-He had just taken a report to his general when he was killed by a friendly-fire bullet to his head.
-He was initially buried near Bentonville Battlefield by comrade Frank O'Driscoll, but in February 1866 O'Driscoll, who had married Gratz's sister Belle shortly before, retrieved his remains and he was re-interred in Savannah's Laurel Grove Cemetery, alongside his parents.
+He had just taken a report to his general when he was killed by a bullet to his head.
+He was initially buried near Bentonville Battlefield by comrade Frank O'Driscoll, but in February 1866 O'Driscoll, who had married Gratz's sister Belle shortly beforehand, retrieved his remains and he was re-interred in Savannah's Laurel Grove Cemetery, alongside his parents.
 His headstone reads "To our only and beloved son."

 Her son's death affected his mother, Miriam, greatly.
 She could not bring herself to be in the family home, at today's 116–120 West Liberty Street in Savannah, so she and her husband went on a grand tour of Europe.

-His sister, Miriam, named her first-born child in his honor in 1881.
+His sister, Miriam, named her first-born child in his memory in 1881.